All posts

 • API available for integration

-• Lacks advanced enterprise features like batch processing
+Cons: Lacks advanced enterprise features like batch processing.
+No built-in plagiarism detection.

 GPTZero

-Created by a Princeton student, GPTZero has become the standard for educational use.
-It pioneered the perplexity/burstiness approach and continues to innovate for classroom settings.
+Created by Edward Tian at Princeton University in 2023, GPTZero pioneered the perplexity/burstiness approach and continues to innovate for classroom settings.
+The platform now serves over 4 million users, the majority of whom are educators.

 Key Features: